Navy receives 2 more Israel-made missile boats

 “The arrival of these vessels underscores the continued modernization of the Philippine Navy and represents a crucial step toward bolstering the Self-Reliant Defense Posture (SRDP) program of the country,” he added.

 The two 95-ton FAICs are equipped with the Israeli Spike-NLOS (non-line of sight) surface to surface missile system, bring the navy’s total of such armed vessels to four.
-Four other vessels of the class do not have the missiles but are armed with an autocannon and several machine guns.
+Four other vessels of the class do not have the missiles but are armed with a 30mm autocannon and several heavy machine guns although these too can be retrofitted with missiles in the future.

 All of the Acero class fast attack crafts are all assigned to the Navy’s Littoral Combat Force.